ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     This function will define what happens when the player interacts with the trigger.

     Eventually we want the switch to flip up and down when the player interacts with it, turning the light on and off.
-For now we’ll just place our rotate statement inside it, which is just the switch turning down.
+For now we'll just place our rotate statement inside it, which is just the switch turning down.

 8. Cut and paste the rotation statement from line 5 into our `onInteraction` function.
     It should now look like this: